 Life in America was good.
 Eileen had a group of friends, “the domestics”.
 Her and her best friend, Patsy Connelly would get into some shenanigans they were like Laverne and Shirley.
 She would be out and about on the social scene, she met a man she would later marry.
 She had children.
 She decided she wanted her sisters to come so she worked hard to become an American citizen and begin the paper work to claim her sisters.

 Eileen was crafty, creative and could work wonders with contact paper.
 She was an amazing mom to Michael, JP, Francine and Johnny.
 Michael attributes the man he is today to her.
 Everything he did, he learned from her.
 Francine said her mom was her best friend.
 JP describes her as someone with a kind heart.
 Johnny always thinks lovingly of his mom when he hears the song, “I’ll always love my mama”.
-He loves the line about how his mom use to clean someone else’s house just to buy me a new pair of shows.
+He loves the line about how his mom use to clean someone else’s house just to buy me a new pair of shoes.
 He said he mother always figured out a way to get them everything they needed.

 Before Aunt Eileen knew it, she worked thru the system passed her test and the immigration of the Blaney sisters began.
 Marie and Patsy with their husbands and kids would eventually emigrate to the US.
 The King went from a family of 6 to now having 20 relatives.
 We would get together for holidays, mass, birthdays and Aunt Eileen began a very special tradition that continues into today, Boxing Day.